0gregory0/csv-reader/README.md

 1. How to read files
 2. How to use the CSV reader

 There's no better way to learn this than by actually exploring a .csv file.
-I chose to explore the [2023 Data Scientists' Salaries](https://www.kaggle.com/datasets/henryshan/2023-data-scientists-salary).
+I chose to explore the [2023 Data Scientists' Salaries](https://www.kaggle.com/datasets/henryshan/2023-data-scientists-salary) and conducted data analysis towards the end of the notebook.
 The dataset includes the following variables:

 ```work_year```:The year the salary was paid.